 Your Chase Sapphire Reserve credit limit will be at least $10,000 but could be a lot higher, depending on how excellent your credit is and how much money you have.
-Sapphire Reserve’s minimum spending limit is large compared to what most credit cards will give you, even other popular cards for people with excellent credit.
-Chase Sapphire Preferred’s minimum credit limit is $5,000, for example, and Citi ThankYou Premier gives you at least $1,000.
+Chase Sapphire Reserve’s minimum spending limit is large compared to what most credit cards will give you, even other popular cards for people with excellent credit.
+Chase Sapphire Preferred® Card's minimum credit limit is $5,000, for example, and Citi Premier® Card gives you at least $2,000.

 Here’s how to get a good Chase Sapphire Reserve credit limit:

-- Keep working on your score.
-You may get approved for Chase Sapphire Reserve with a credit score in the 700s, but you probably shouldn’t expect much more than the minimum credit limit.
+Keep working on your score.
+You may get approved for Chase Sapphire Reserve with a excellent (750).
 The higher your score, the better chance of a high limit.
 Try aiming for 800+.

 Overall, a $10,000 minimum Chase Sapphire Reserve credit limit isn’t too shabby – not in the least.
 It’s more than you’re guaranteed on most credit cards.
 And it’s always possible to get more than that when you apply or to increase your limit later on.